Q: Who needs compression garments?

 • Over-the-counter stockings have low compression and are based on your shoe size, ankle and calf circumference.
 They are usually 15-20 mmHg of mercury pressure.

-• Medical/custom grade stocking require a prescription and measured by a certified compression fitter.
+• Medical/custom-grade stocking requires a prescription and is measured by a certified compression fitter.
 You need an appointment for consultation and measuring.

-• Both medical and customs stockings are fitted to the individuals needs and medical condition
+• Both medical and customs stockings are fitted to the individual needs and medical condition

 • Most people will wear 20-30 mmHg, but also available up to 60 mmHg compression.